TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 #### Balancing the datasets:

-The dataset is extremely imbalanced with the minority class ("Fraud") accounting for only 2%.
-After the dataset was split into the train and test sets, they were balanced before training the models.
+The dataset is imbalanced with the minority class ("Fraud") accounting for only 2%.
+After the dataset was split into the train, calibration and test sets, they were balanced before training the models.
 Over sampling (SMOTE) was used in combination with random under sampling to balance the datasets.
-After balancing, the Low Amount dataset has more than 600,000 samples and the High Amount dataset has more than 100,000 samples.
+After balancing, the Low Amount dataset has more than 800,000 samples and the High Amount dataset has more than 100,000 samples.

 ![fig9a](images/data_balancing.png)